trueos/pkgbase-docs/README.md

 How do I manage these base packages?
 -----

-Management is done with the usual 'pkg' commands.
+Management is done with the usual `pkg` commands.
 During upgrades, various conf files in `/etc` will be merged with local changes and updated.
 If an unmergeable conflict exists, pkg creates a _`file`_`.pkgnew` file containing the new file contents.
 These files can be manually inspected and merged into existing `/etc` conf files.

 To find a list of any files that need merging: